Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 Special thanks to Maranatha Ilesanmi - my course mentor - first for his objective view of the project at the selection<br> stage then assisting me with applications for my Wireframe/Mockups and finally this Milestone 1 project which he has helped<br> me a lot to review, re-structure and suggested solutions to my pertinent questions.
-I also thank Claire of the Student Care<br> department for her support and understanding when I needed adjustment to my calender.
+I also thank Claire of the Student Care<br> department for her support and understanding when I needed adjustment to my calendar.
 I am also grateful to all our colleagues<br>
 in Slack, thank you all.

 ## Disclaimer